Meconium ileus is more common in white populations and affects both sexes almost equally.

-Meconium found in the intestine of a newborn, consisting of succus entericus (bile salts, bile acids, and debris from the intestinal mucosa) and is normally evacuated within 6 hours of birth or earlier.
+Meconium found in the intestine of a neonate, consists of succus entericus (bile salts, bile acids, and debris from the intestinal mucosa) and is normally evacuated within 6 hours of birth (or earlier).

 Although it is usually understood as synonymous with cystic fibrosis until proven otherwise, it may also be seen with pancreatic atresia or stenosis of the pancreatic duct.

 Only rarely does it occur without cystic fibrosis or pancreatic abnormality, and is thought to be related to gut immaturity (more favorable outcome).

 Non specific and may show dilated bowel loops proximal to the impaction.
 Classically, there is a paucity or absence of air-fluid levels and a "bubbly" appearance of the distended intestinal loops on radiographs.
 Occasionally, has a mottled appearance on radiographs during the first 2 days of life.